hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ### Advantages
 - Language flexibility: You can use your favorite, as long as it supports [Gobject Introspection](https://en.wikipedia.org/wiki/List_of_language_bindings_for_GTK)
-- Comprehensive set of APIs, including Network (both Wi-Fi and Ethernet) and Bluetooth
+- Provides arge set of libraries, including Network (both Wi-Fi and Ethernet) and Bluetooth

-### Disadvantages
-- Config auto-reload has to be set up manually if desired

 ## Eww